pdtaylor/PCDoctorExpert/README.md

 I think it is set that way by default.).

 Once you have created the pcdoc database, DO NOT CREATE ANY TABLES YET!
 I will tell you how to do that.
-Open the pcdocbckup20080514.sql file given to you on the CD, and copy its entire contents (i.e. Select All, then Copy), and paste it under the section labeled SQL in phpMyAdmin (this is the section that allows you to run SQL queries), then run the queries (i.e. Click “Go”).
+Open the pcdocbckup20080514.sql file and copy its entire contents (i.e. Select All, then Copy), and paste it under the section labeled SQL in phpMyAdmin (this is the section that allows you to run SQL queries), then run the queries (i.e. Click “Go”).